Cochlear Implants in Children

 Three to four weeks after surgery, your child returns to have the implanted device activated.
 This involves linking the implanted internal receiver to the external speech processor.
 The audiologist creates the initial MAP or program, which allows your child to hear sound for the first time with the cochlear implant.

 This is a truly momentous occasion — the moment at which your child moves from a world of silence into a world of sound.
 Our surgeon and staff celebrate this major turning point in your child’s life with you at a "Hearing Birthday" party, which marks a totally new beginning for your child and family.

-Once the cochlear implant is activated, your child returns to the multidisciplinary team for check-ups and therapy on a regular basis.
-Typically there are evaluations at the two-week, one-month, three-month, six-month and nine-month marks.
-At each evaluation, your child’s speech processor is remapped, and additional testing is provided as needed.
+Once the cochlear implant is activated, your child returns for check-ups and therapy on a regular basis.
+Typically, there are evaluations at the two-week, one-month, three-month, six-month and nine-month marks.
+At each evaluation, your child’s speech processor is remapped and additional testing is provided as needed.
 Each child hears differently, and our audiologists excel at matching programs to each child’s unique style of hearing.
 Quarterly speech therapy appointments with our speech-language pathologist/auditory-verbal therapist document the progress your child is making in listening and spoken language.

-After the first year, audiograms and speech perception tests are given every six months for two to three years, after which they are given annually.
+After the first year, audiograms and speech perception tests are given every six months for two to three years, and then switch to annually.
 Programming is done at the same intervals, and speech and language evaluation is done once every six months or on an annual basis.
 If necessary, your child may require more frequent follow-up visits.